rebelsky/csc207c/_mps/associative-arrays.md

 [ ] Added three tests to the `AssociativeArrayTests.java` file.
 [ ] One of those three tests is an edge case (preferably named as such).
 [ ] The `toString()` method appears to behave correctly.
 (Since the ordering
-    of key/value paiss is somewhat open, we can't readily check this with unit tests.)
+    of key/value pairs is somewhat open, we can't readily check this with unit tests.)
 ```